innerbytes/idajs/Ida/README.template.md

 # JavaScript-powered engine for LBA2 game modding

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/XiBlQ5rBOGE?si=z2Euu9UIYMs5d9x8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## Why IdaJS

+- **Mod any scenes of LBA2 game:** change both `Outdoor` and `Indoor` locations of Little Big Adventure 2.
+Modify characters, their behaviors, dialogs, sprites, and everything else LBA2 engine code supports as much as you like.

+- **Easy to start:** JavaScript is beginner-friendly — even if you’ve never coded before, you can read it and understand what’s happening.

+- **Mod big or mod small:** IdaJS mods work perfectly together with the existing LBA2 story and behaviours on the same scene.
+If you want, you can rewrite the whole scenes, or just implement small additions to the existing game.

+- **Modern tools:** with all the tools support (VS Code, TypeScript, linters, inline documentation, formatters, intellisense, type checking, etc)

+- **Vibe coding friendly:** AI models are particularly good with JavaScript/TypeScript, so you can use it to help you write your mods very fast!

+- **Huge amount of libraries and community support:** with JavaScript, you get access to thousands of open-source npm packages — from utilities and tools to full game-logic helpers.
+A lot of problems are already solved, so you can focus on creating.

+## Get IdaJS here

 - Version: **{{{VERSION}}}** <span id="version-latest" style="display: none"> (latest)</span>
 - Download IdaJS: {{{GIT_URL}}}/archive/refs/tags/v{{{VERSION}}}.zip
 - Release notes: {{{GIT_URL}}}/releases/tag/v{{{VERSION}}}